MichaelBelousov/javascript-int64-benchmarks/README.md

 ## Test notes

+- The test is to store a simple graph of randomly labeled (by 64-bit integer) nodes in the state of a C++ addon, then expose functions to query for graph neighbors and other graph data for use by JavaScript.
+The benchmark loads that addon, initializes a graph randomly, and measures how long it takes to generate the distances (djikstra's algorithm) between the first node and all others.
 - the Ids in the test are generated randomly (using `Math.random`), and may not represent the probable id space of a real target, perhaps the tests would be better using a normally distributed generator of random ids.